KANSAS

 Important Work and Services:

 ZAS develops language development programs and works on methods of conveying linguistic knowledge in a playful way.
 In the European COMENIUS project Friendly Resources for Playful Speech Therapy (FREPY), interactive and multi-functional materials for language development in German, Russian, Estonian, Lithuanian, and Slovenian were created.
-These games, puzzles, picture stories, etc. are available as a print version and online
+These games, puzzles, picture stories, etc. are available as a print version and online.

-The Berlin Interdisciplinary Network for Multilingualism (BIVEM), affiliated with the ZAS, combines basic research, expertise and transfer of knowledge.
+The Berlin Interdisciplinary Network for Multilingualism (BIVEM), affiliated with ZAS, combines basic research, expertise and transfer of knowledge.
 Within the framework of BIVEM, longitudinal studies on multilingual acquisition and language development have been conducted, new initiatives as well as joint activities with cooperation partners have been launched and connections between science and practice have been strengthened.
 In addition, BIVEM offers research-based advice on multilingual language acquisition for parents, pedagogical professionals, medical staff and policy makers, as well as develops training modules for further education.
-The flyer series ‘Science for Life’, which already includes five topics in seven languages (German, Russian, Turkish, Arabic, English, Persian, and French), is in high demand: over 150,000 copies have already been distributed.
+The flyer series ‘Science for Life’, which already includes six topics in seven languages (German, Russian, Turkish, Arabic, English, Persian, and French), is in high demand: over 160,000 copies have already been distributed.
 It provides a special contribution to the transfer of knowledge from research to practice and will continue to be expanded with new topics and language versions.

 Created under the auspices of ZAS, “Das mehrsprachige Klassenzimmer” (The Multilingual Classroom) is designed for teachers in German schools who have immigrant students in their classes.
 It provides stimulating and easy-to-understand background information on creative ways to deal with multilingualism in the classroom.

+ZAS also develops orthographies and teaching materials for small, endangered languages, such as a dictionary of the Melanesian language Daakie.
 ZAS aims to further investigate linguistic factors in the acquisition of the language of education, taking into account specific challenges such as other mother tongues and specific language development disorders.

 University of Luxembourg